 Developing transitive principles and predictive frameworks explicitly linking microbiome and metabolome composition is considered a ‘holy grail’ of ecosystem science.
 To better understand the processes governing metabolome composition requires blah blah blahhhhh.

-Microbial communities govern rates of organic matter production and degradation and drive ecosystem metabolite transformations.
+Microbial communities govern rates of organic matter cycling and drive ecosystem metabolite transformations.
 Resulting metabolite assemblage act as both a resource and product of microbial metabolism (Danczak et al., 2020), and dynamic feedbacks between microbial communities and metabolite assemblages likely shape the probability that organic matter is retained belowground versus mineralized to CO2.
 However, metabolite assemblages are also influenced by non-microbial factors, including climate conditions, vegetation inputs, and mineralogy.
-Developing a framework that integrates microbial and metabolome assemblage across a continental scale is imperative for better calibrating Earth-System models and predicting the influence of XX on SOC persistence.
+Developing a framework that integrates microbial and metabolome assemblage across a continental scale is imperative for better calibrating Earth-System models and predicting the whole-system influence on SOC persistence.

 In a highly controlled laboratory environment, researchers manipulated microbial community diversity using a dilution-to-extinction approach and found that lower diversity reduced overall SOC decomposition rates, but increased the turnover of more degradable C, particularly in soils with high nutrient availability (Maron et al., 2018).
 While it is assumed functional redundancy within the microbial community reduces the importance of any individual taxa on SOC decomposition (Roger et al., 2016), specialized species, including those with enzymatic capacities required to degrade more complex C compounds, have been found to play an outsize role in ecosystem function (Niemenmaa et al., 2008).

 Bacteria are thought to be more opportunistic than fungi due to differences in metabolic capacities and physiological traits (Maron et al., 2018): while growth rate was a primary determinant of bacterial success during soil colonization (favoring rapidly growing r-strategists), metabolic efficiency determined fungal success (favoring Basidiomycota over Ascomycota).
-While fungi appeared to determine properties of the microbial network, high microbial diversity generally stimulated to the decomposition of simple and complex C sources.
+While fungi appeared to determine properties of the microbial network, high microbial diversity generally stimulated the decomposition of simple and complex C sources.
 This may result from niche compartmentalization; while fungi and bacteria directly compete for simple plant-derived substrates (highly redundant function), mutualism is commonly observed during the decomposition of more complex substrates (e.g. cellulose and lignin, weakly redundant function) (Boer et al., 2005; Maron et al., 2018).
 The underlying composition of microbial communities drives differences in respiration across communities, suggesting microbial composition is an important explanatory factor explaining differences in C cycling (both rates and direction) at broader ecosystem scales (Albright et al., 2020).

 Across southwestern and northeastern regions of the United States, microbiomes from similar soil types were enriched for the biosynthesis of functionally related secondary metabolite gene clusters, with more diversity observed in arid soils than pine forest soils and brackish sediments (Charlop-Powers et al., 2014).
 The expression of gene clusters and resulting effect on SOC persistence were not tested but support the potential for higher-resolution studies to identify relationships between the microbiome, metabolome, and C cycling across ecosystems.
 Similarly, a field litter-bag decomposition study found that native soil decomposer communities differed by forest type (aspen, pine, spruce), decomposed a common substrate (aspen litter) at different rates, and produced different metabolomes (Wallenstein et al., 2010).
 Together, these results suggest the metabolic efficiencies of different decomposer communities may influence SOM formation and soil C sequestration.